-The Jackie Howe Festival of the Golden Shears will recreate life in 1890’s.
-Over three days visitors and competitors will live the lives of these great pioneers and experience the thrills and freedom that the pioneering spirit inspires.
+The Jackie Howe Festival of the Golden Shears recreates life in 1890’s.
+Over three days visitors and competitors live the lives of these great pioneers and experience the thrills and freedom that the pioneering spirit inspires.
 Our aim is to reconnect people with our Australian values, culture and heritage bringing the city people to the country, international visitors to the region and the industry to the people.

 The event this year will encompass the following:

 • Relive the 1890’s period of Australiana.
 Complete with shearing competitions (blade and machine), food, activities, entertainment, steam powered shearing stands, re-enactment of the woolshed activities in its heyday with elevated viewing platforms right amongst the shearing action.

 • Fine Dining: A grand banquet to open the festival, themed around Lamb inspired cuisine, including a fashion show featuring merino woollen garments and our fashion competition winners.

 • Charity Auction: To be held as part of the Festival opening night, this will be a highlight with some fantastic items for auction.
 Proceeds will be donated to Careflight

 • Fashion Festival: A fashion show and festival, which showcases wool and wool fibre products on a world class stage, bridging the gap from farm gate to front row.

 This year’s fashion show is hosted by Cuneo events, Six shows over three days, by the same people who bring the Sydney Royal Easter show and Melbourne fashion festival to life.
 A signature event never before seen in Queensland.

 • Model Makeover.
 Six lucky ladies will win a makeover by our experienced team at the festival.
 Keep an eye on our FaceBook page for more details, read the Toowoomba Chronicle or Queensland Country Life for a chance to win and keep up with our competitions.